 Courses Known to Satisfy the Undergraduate CS Elective Requirement

 Older catalogs do not identify the newer courses that may be taken as CS electives.
-In most cases, you can substitute one of the newer courses for an elective in an older catalog by filing an Academic Adjustment Form in the department office after you’ve completed the course.
+In most cases, you can substitute one of the newer courses for an elective in an older catalog by filing an Academic Adjustment Request in the department office after you’ve completed the course.
 A current list of CS electives is located here: http://coen.boisestate.edu/cs/undergraduate-cs-electives.

 Notes: CS493 Internship can *never* be used as an undergraduate computer science elective.

 Department policies do not allow instructors to waive the prerequisites for their courses.
 Students who believe they are mistakenly required to take a prerequisite have the following options available to them:

 - If the prerequisites for a course have changed, there is *sometimes* a short-term window during which you may satisfy either the old or the new course prerequisites.
 Ask the course instructor if this is approved for your catalog.